 The Michigan SECC uses a campaign structure that brings groups of organizations together to collaboratively campaign on behalf of a variety of groups and causes.
 This is called a “Federated” or “Umbrella” campaign structure.
 This is a great way to campaign because it keeps costs low, shares best practices and ensures that there is equal opportunity to participate regardless of an organization’s size or location.
 SECC recognizes that employees are a diverse donor base committed to choice and integrity.
 By design, this is a true collaboration and SECC does not “belong” to any one of these individual Federations, United Ways, or participating charities.
 The State Employees Charitable Campaign belongs to you, the state employee!

-The Michigan SECC is administered by a Steering Committee comprised of state employees from the following areas: Civil Service Commission, Department of Technology, Management and Budget, Office of Retirement Services, Michigan State Housing and Development Authority, Department of Corrections, Office of the State Employer, Treasury, a Labor organization and the most recent past state campaign coordinator.
+The Michigan SECC is administered by a Steering Committee comprised of state employees from the following areas: Civil Service Commission, Department of Technology, Management and Budget, Office of Retirement Services, Michigan State Housing and Development Authority, Office of the State Employer, Talent and Economic Development, Treasury, a Labor organization and the most recent past state campaign coordinator.
 The Steering Committee administers the campaign through subcommittees of state employees and partner charities (LCOAs) throughout the state.
 These committees have been charged with maintenance of policy, procedure and programming specifically designed by state employees.
 View the SECC By-Laws here.

 State of Michigan - Financial Management Guide (Chapter 2, Section 600)